Cadaqués

 We are a long way from that today.

-I still have the diving watch that you sold me in the years 1956/1960 at Palinuro (Jean Richard became Aquastar after servicing in Marseille)….
+I still have the diving watch you sold me around 1956/1960 in Palinuro (Jean Richard, which became Aquastar after servicing in Marseille)...

 Richard Rybinski